jum4r/osticket-prereqs/README.md

 - PC or Laptop with Internet
 - Microsoft Azure Subscription (A new account grants you 200 free credits.)
 - Notepad
-- <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Installation Files</a> (We'll install these within the VM.)
+- [Installation Files](https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) (We'll install these within the VM.)
 - Your free time

 <h2>Installation Steps</h2>